Coronavirus: Auckland mum disappointed in checks at international arrivals

 Some staff did yell out about the 14-day isolation period, she said.

-There was only a handful of staff wearing masks, she said.
+Only a handful of staff wore masks, she said.

 According to the Immigration New Zealand website all passengers arriving in New Zealand are being assessed and screened before they are allowed to enter the country.